dmyersturnbull/tyrannosaurus/docs/ref.rst

-CODE_OF_CONDUCT.md              Perfectly fine to include codecov.yml                     May be useful to include when using codecov HISTORY.md                      Perfectly valid, but CHANGELOG.md seems more clear
+CODE_OF_CONDUCT.md              Perfectly fine to include codecov.yml                     May be useful to include when using codecov HISTORY.md                      Perfectly valid, but CHANGELOG.md seems more clear Makefile                        Could be used to automate additional development tasks

 Bad/obsolete files